We may earn income from links in this post. Please read this Disclosure for details.

 Although the tropical atmosphere is dimmed somewhat by the highways criss-crossing the view, Naminoue Beach is within walking distance of Kokusai Street, the Naha Cruise Ship Terminal and just a 15 minute drive from the airport.

-One of the main Naha Okinawa attractions, its crystal clear water gets top marks for cleanliness.
-Be sure to visit Naminoue Shrine ( below) while you’re there.
+Be sure to visit Naminoue Shrine (below) while you’re there.
 Where else can you combine a trip to the beach with a visit to a Shinto Shrine?

 3. Visit the Historic Naminoue Shrine